Shaolin Kung Fu

-Shaolin kung fu earned its name from the temple where it was first practiced; the Shaolin Temple Monastery.
+Shaolin kung fu earned its name from the temple where it was first practiced, the Shaolin Temple Monastery.
 This legendary temple was located in Deng Feng City of the Henan Province in northern China.
-Many fables and myths have been created over time which have obscured the exact origins of martial art.
+Many fables and myths have been created over time which have obscured the exact origins of martial arts.
 The Shaolin Temple was originally built as a Buddhist temple around A.D.
 377 during the time of the Six dynasties (A.D.
 221 -589).
 During this warring era, the famous Buddhist monk, venerable Da Mo (Bodhidharma), visited India to preach Buddhism.
 During his years long stay at the temple, he discovered that the monks in the temple were weak and unable to defend themselves.
 He understood that a physically healthy body was a requirement for the preparation of spiritual enlightenment and so the venerable Da Mo taught them the “Eighteen Lohan Chuan” to stay fit.

 Students practice Shaolin Kung fu and its application at the beach park of Japan.